 Wednesday, April 29

 Today we do something very unusual: we have Mass on a replica of an old fishing boat on the Sea of Galilee!
 We visit the Mount of Beatitudes with its octagonal church (in which the altar is in the middle).
 In the beautiful gardens, which overlook the Sea of Galilee, we have time for some reflection.
 We drive to the Horns of Hattin, a steep double-hill where in 1187 Saladin’s army defeated the Crusaders.
-We have the afternoon at leisure to explore the many activities on offer in Tiberias, a city at the Sea of Galilee.
+We have the afternoon at leisure to explore the many activities on offer in Tiberias.
 Overnight: Tiberias

 Thursday, April 30

 After breakfast, we drive to Mount Tabor, site of the Transfiguration, from where we can survey the fertile Jezreel Valley.
 At the foot of the mount is the village of Nain, where a church commemorates Jesus’ miracle of raising the widow’s son from the dead.
 We then drive south.
 When we emerge from a tunnel, look left to see the Holy City of Jerusalem.
 We go to the Israel Museum to see a large model of Jerusalem as it was in the first century, in the time of Jesus and to view the Dead Sea Scrolls.
 Overnight: Jerusalem

 Friday, May 1